 Edge SNRi appears to be slightly more sensitive than SNRi dB per pixel2 (showing greater differences for different filtering).
 Sharpening + lowpass filtering gives the best result.
-Results are well-correlated with edge location noise, σ (location).

-The USM R2A5 image, whose Edge/MTF plot is shown on the right, is extremely oversharpened.
-It included because we often see comparable oversharpening, and we do our best to discourage it: it is a cheap way of improving MTF50 measurements and image appearance on tiny displays (phones), but it creates "halos" (peaks near edges) that degrade appearance in large displays, along with every other performance metric.
-The poor Edge SNRi and other results are additional reasons to avoid this type of image processing, which we have described in [7].
+The excessively oversharpened USM R2A5 image, plotted on the right is illustrated because it's all too common, and we do our best to discourage it: it is a cheap way of improving MTF50 measurements and image appearance on tiny displays (phones), but it creates "halos" (peaks near edges) that degrade appearance in large displays.
+The poor Edge SNRi and other results are additional reasons to avoid this type of image processing, as have described in [5].